Zeros of Dirichlet $L$-functions on the critical line: Introduction

 or

-In the case of the Riemann zeta-function, Selberg \cite{S} first proved that (\ref{propocrit}) holds for some small $\kappa >0$.
+In the case of the Riemann zeta-function, Selberg \cite{S} first proved that (\ref{propocrit}) holds for some small constant $\kappa >0$.
 This means that positive proportion of non-trivial zeros of $\zeta (s)$ are on the critical line.
-Levinson \cite{L} proved that (\ref{proposim}) holds with $\kappa ^{'}=0.3474$.
-Conrey \cite{C} improved Levinson's result and proved that (\ref{propocrit}) holds with $\kappa =0.4077$ and (\ref{proposim}) holds with $\kappa ^{'}=0.401$.
+Levinson \cite{L} showed that (\ref{proposim}) holds with $\kappa ^{'}=0.3474$.
+Conrey \cite{C} improved on Levinson's result and proved that (\ref{propocrit}) holds with $\kappa =0.4077$ and (\ref{proposim}) holds with $\kappa ^{'}=0.401$.
 In the case of Dirichlet $L$-functions, Wu \cite{W2} generalized Conrey's result and proved that (\ref{propocrit}) holds with $\kappa =0.4172$ and (\ref{proposim}) holds with $\kappa ^{'}=0.4074$ uniformly in $q$ with $\log q =o(\log T)$ for sufficiently large $T$.

-In the evaluation of the proportion of critical zeros of Dirichlet $L$-functions, one can obtain some better results by averaging over characters and conductors.
-Let $\Psi (x)$ be a non-negative smooth function compactly supported on $[1,2]$.
+In the case of the estimation of the proportion of critical zeros of Dirichlet $L$-functions, one can obtain some better results by averaging over characters and conductors.
+Let $\Psi (x)$ be a non-negative smooth function compactly supported in $[1,2]$.
 Put